uchicago-cs/cmsc22000/website/hw/hw8.rst

 running `Redis <https://redis.io/>`__, a popular data structure store.
-In a nutshell, Redis is a server that can store a variety of data structures (including lists, hash tables, etc.), and which allows you to manipulate those data structures via an API and a CLI.
+In a nutshell, Redis is a server that can store a variety of data structures (including lists, hash tables, etc.), and which allows you to manipulate those data structures via an API (Application Programming Interface) and a CLI.
 The API is typically accessed remotely (i.e., the Redis server runs on one machine, and client software running on a different machine accesses the API through a network), which means that testing client software that relies